 You don’t always have to take medicine to make pain go away.
 These non-medicine treatment options may work on mild to moderate pain.
 They’re usually slow acting, meaning it may take a longer time for you to feel pain relief.

-• At-home care.
+• At-home care with heat and ice.
 Many aches and pains can be treated at home.
 This applies to acute injuries, such as a sprained ankle, or chronic pain, such as mild arthritis.
 One of the easiest ways to treat this kind of pain is to apply heat and/or ice to the painful area.
 They reduce swelling and relax your muscles.
 Ask your doctor which is best for your situation.
 However, never put heat or ice directly on your skin.
 Always wrap them in a soft cloth or towel.

 • A healthy lifestyle.
 In some instances, chronic pain can be caused if you weigh more than you should.
 If that’s the case, getting to—and maintaining—a healthy weight may be helpful.
 Eat a well-balanced diet and add exercise to your daily routine.
 While exercise may seem the opposite of what you should do if you’re experiencing pain, it can strengthen your muscles, which may make you feel better.
 Talk with your doctor about which exercises would be best for you.
 If you smoke, try quitting.
 Smoking can contribute to chronic pain because it decreases oxygen delivery to tissues.